Skip to content

 IP Address Changes

-Your instance's IP address changes when you pause and resume it.
-After resuming, check your Instance Dashboard for the new IP and update your SSH connection command accordingly.
+Your instance's IP address changes when you pause and resume it, or when you freeze and unfreeze it.
+Both operations delete the current server and create a new one, which gets a different IP address.
+After resuming or unfreezing, check your Instance Dashboard for the new IP and update your SSH connection command accordingly.

 The subdomain URL is updated automatically, but SSH connections use the IP address directly.